HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

   )
 }}

-Joomla and Drupal have lost 0.18% and 0.23% adoption share respectively, whilst Wix and Squarespace have gained 0.38% and 0.21% adoption share respectively.
-WordPress has gained 2.14% adoption share in the last year, which is a larger increase than the total share for Joomla, the next most popular CMS.
+Joomla and Drupal have lost 8% and 10% of their adoption share respectively, whilst Wix and Squarespace have gained an extra 41% and 28% adoption share respectively.
+WordPress has gained an extra 7% adoption share in the last year, which is a larger absolute increase than the total share for Joomla, the next most popular CMS.

 These numbers are broadly consistent when split across desktop and mobile: